Ricette di Sicilia

 - 4

-Discard any mussels that remain closed.
+Discard any mussels that remain closed and serve garnished with lemon wedges.

 - 5